Noble and Greenough School Course Catalog

 Class III Substance Use Awareness:

+The Class III Substance Use Awareness course explores the science, treatment, and impact of substance use disorders.
+Students learn about the complex interactions of biological, psychological, and social causes and consequences of substance use.
+This class prepares students to develop knowledge of, and skills in, evidence-informed substance use prevention, education, and treatment.
 In the spring, both PD III courses will incorporate the national "Teen Mental Health First Aid" curriculum, which teaches students "how to identify, understand, and respond to signs of mental health and substance use challenges among their friends and peers."
-Class III Substance Use Awareness Personal Development courses are team-taught by members of the counseling, health, and DEI teams and meet once a week for one semester.
+Class III Substance Use Awareness Personal Development courses are team-taught by members of the counseling, health, and DEI teams and meet once a week for one semester.- Open To: III

-• Term Offered: Fall Only
+- Term Offered: Fall Only

 Personal Development III

-• Term Offered: Spring Only
+- Term Offered: Spring Only

 Personal Development II

-• Term Offered: Fall Only
+- Term Offered: Spring Only